Standard atomic weight: Conventional atomic weight

 Fourteen chemical elements – hydrogen, lithium, boron, carbon, nitrogen, oxygen, magnesium, silicon, sulfur, chlorine, argon, bromine, thallium, and lead – have a standard atomic weight that is defined not as a single number, but as an interval.
 For example, hydrogen has A_{r}°(H) = [1.00 784, 1.00811].
-This notation states that the various sources on Earth have substantially different isotopic constitutions, and uncertainties are incorporated in the two numbers.
-For these elements, there is not an 'Earth average' constitution, and the 'right' value is not its middle (that would be 1.007975 for hydrogen, with an uncertainty of (±0.000135) that would make it just cover the interval).
-However, for situations where a less precise value is acceptable, CIAAW has published a single-number conventional atomic weight that can be used for example in trade.
+This notation states that the various sources on Earth have substantially different isotopic constitutions, and that the uncertainties in all of them are just covered by the two numbers.
+For these elements, there is not an 'Earth average' constitution, and the 'right' value is not its middle (which would be 1.007975 for hydrogen, with an uncertainty of (±0.000135) that would make it just cover the interval).
+However, for situations where a less precise value is acceptable, for example in trade, CIAAW has published a single-number conventional atomic weight.
 For hydrogen, A_{r, conventional}°(H) = 1.008.

 A formal short atomic weight

 By using the abridged value, and the conventional value for the fourteen interval values, a short IUPAC-defined value (5 digits plus uncertainty) can be given for all stable elements.
 In many situations, and in periodic tables, this may be sufficiently detailed.